kiwisincebirth/TRS-80-MODEL-1-K/README.md

 ## Credits

-- The Board Folk Ver 1.1 Japanese board without which this project would not be possible.
+- The Board Folk Ver 1.1 Japanese board which this project was originally derived.
     - https://github.com/Board-Folk/TRS80IJP
 - Glens stuff TRS-80 Model 1 clone, of which some inspiration was taken.
     - https://www.glensstuff.com/trs80/trs80.htm